Manage Logging

 set sla '{"version":1, "DELETE_BUCKET":{"slow":"100 ms"}}'

-In this example, the threshold for the DELETE_BUCKET operation is being set to 100ms.
-If a bucket deletion operation takes longer than this, then an message will be logged.
+In this example, the threshold for the DELETE_BUCKET operation is set to 100 ms. If a bucket deletion operation takes longer than this, a message is logged.

 /opt/couchbase/bin/mcctl --host localhost -u Administrator -P password \